jabadymandry/github-flow/02-Best-Practices/05-Continuous-Deployment/README.md

 ```

 In the code above, we are initializing a new `Game` instance to generate a grid.
 We pass this grid as a local variable to the `home.html` template, so that we can use it in the view.
+Since our `Game` logic only take care of uppercase letters, we decided to force the `<input name="word">` content to uppercase using some JavaScript.
+Let's add this code in `templates/home.html`:

 ```html
 <!-- templates/home.html -->